Efficient Polynomial-Scaled Determination of Algebraic Entanglement Entropy Between Collective Degrees of Freedom: Bosonic Subspace of SU(4)

 \subsection{State Space}

 The key to efficiently calculating the algebraic entanglement entropy in general is the symmetry underlying the state space.
-In particular, we assume that the atoms remain in a permutationally symmetric subspace, i.e. the state remains symmetric under the exchange of particle indices, whereupon calculating the reduced density matrices is greatly simplified.
+In particular, we assume that the atoms evolve under a master equation of Lindblad form in which the Hamiltonian and jump operators are comprised entirely of $\SU{4}$ operators Eq.~\eqref{su4Generators} (see, e.g., Sec.~\ref{sec:examples}), which means that the Liouvillian superoperator of the dynamics commutes with the three Casimir operators of $\SU{4}$~\cite{Georgi}.
+This ensures that the particles remain in a permutationally symmetric subspace under the system's dynamics (assuming they begin in this irrep)~\cite{Bastin}, i.e. the state remains symmetric under the exchange of particle indices, whereupon calculating the reduced density matrices is greatly simplified.
 This vector space is a basis of the bosonic irrep of the group $\SU{4}$ and, as we will see, contains many copies of the $\SU{2}$ subgroups for $J$ and $K$.
 The total single-particle state space, labeled $\mh_\mathrm{tot}$, scales exponentially as $\dim(\mh_{\mathrm{tot}}) = 4^N$.
 The use of permutation symmetry, however, reduces the size of the state space from exponential size to polynomial, $\dim(\mh_\mathrm{sym}) = (N + 1)(N + 2)(N + 3)/6 \sim N^3$~\cite{Xu}.
 Here, $\mh_\mathrm{sym}$ is the space of states of the form

 where $\mathcal{S}$ is the symmetrizer and normalization dictates that $\alpha+\beta+\delta+\gamma = N$.
 The method of Schwinger bosons~\cite{Mathur} is often used to describe dynamics on this space, whereupon each state is described as a mode with particles created and annihilated therein.
 This allows one to solve the dynamics in a general second quantization picture, but yields no insight into the algebraic entanglement entropy between $J$ and $K$.
 An equivalent and far more convenient basis can be found through the following observation.